danielotf/CV/README.md

 ## Education

 **Makers Academy** (April 2022 - August 2022)
-● Object Oriented Programming (OOP) - Fundamentals of object-oriented languages e.g. Ruby and Javascript.
+- Object Oriented Programming (OOP) - Fundamentals of object-oriented languages e.g. Ruby and Javascript.
-● Test Driven Development(TDD)- Able to write meaningful tests (behaviour vs. state) based on user requirements.
+- Test Driven Development(TDD)- Able to write meaningful tests (behaviour vs. state) based on user requirements.
-● Learnt consistent debugging process to aid resolve issues.
+- Learnt consistent debugging process to aid resolve issues.
-● Designed database schemas with SQL and studied the difference between table-oriented databases vs. document-based (MongoDB).
+- Designed database schemas with SQL and studied the difference between table-oriented databases vs. document-based (MongoDB).
-● Used Agile values and principles (e.g. stand-ups, retros, and sprint planning) to complete coding projects.
+- Used Agile values and principles (e.g. stand-ups, retros, and sprint planning) to complete coding projects.
-● Pair programming in group projects to problem solve which required effective teamwork and communication.
+- Pair programming in group projects to problem solve which required effective teamwork and communication.
-● Fetching and updating remote data using JS, with and without React.
+- Fetching and updating remote data using JS, with and without React.
-● Built full stack web applications using MVC model, Git, code reviews and Github Actions.
+- Built full stack web applications using MVC model, Git, code reviews and Github Actions.
-● Independent learning and problem-solving throughout.
+- Independent learning and problem-solving throughout.

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
+ **University of Birmingham** (September 2018 - July 2021)
+- Bachelor of Science in Sports and Exercise Science| 2’1

+**Bethany School** (September 2015 - June 2018)
-- Grade
+- Scholarship Holder
-- Other cool stuff
+- 7 GCSE’S; including Maths (A) and English(B)|
+-  A-LEVEL: Chemistry-A, Biology-B, Physics-B

-#### Any other qualifications
+## Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- National Citizen Service (NCS 2017)
+- Gold Duke of Edinburgh (2018)
+- Diabetes UK Community Champion(2019) The Birmingham Project (2019)
+- BSMS Medicine Work Experience Virtual Internship.
+(2020)
+- St John’s Ambulance First Aider (2020)

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+- **Football** - I normally play semi-pro football or futsal when I am not programming
+- **Swimming** - I love to swim especially in the summer, and it is a way for me to take part in active recovery after football training.
+- **Comedy** - I love laughing and I love making other people laugh too.